-1. When your doctor looks in your eyes with a flashlight, shut your eyes tightly so he can’t see your pupils.
+1. When your doctor looks into your eyes with a flashlight, shut your eyes tightly so he can’t see your pupils.
 Later, when your doctors asks you to shut your eyes tightly to test your eyelid strength, look at him like he’s speaking in tongues and keep your eyes open.
 If he whips out his flashlight to look at your pupils again, quickly close your eyes or blink rapidly and twitch your lip.

 2. When your doctor tries to look in your mouth, arch your tongue so he can’t see the back of your throat.
 If he tries to use a tongue depressor, make gagging noises as soon as the tongue depressor touches your tongue and say that you forgot to tell him that you’re allergic to balsa wood.
 Argue with him about what type of wood tongue depressors are made out of.